 Under some circumstances, background subtraction is sufficient to track people and perform a degree of kinematic inference.
-Wren et al. describe a system, Pfinder, that uses background subtraction to identify body pixels, then identifies arm, torso and leg pixels by building "blobby" clusters [417].
-Haritaoglu et al. describe a system called W4, which uses background subtraction to segment people from an outdoor view [146].
+Haritaoglu et al. describe a system called W4, which uses background subtraction to segment people from an outdoor view [148, ?].
 Foreground regions are then linked in time by applying a second order dynamic model (velocity and acceleration) to propagate median coordinates (a robust estimate of the centroid) forward in time.
 Sufficiently close matches trigger a search process that matches the relevant foreground component in the previous frame to that in the current frame.
 Because people can pass one another or form groups, foreground regions can merge, split or appear.
 Regions appearing, splitting or merging are dealt with by creating (resp. fusing) tracks.
 Good new tracks can be distinguished from bad new tracks by looking forward in the sequence: a good track continues over time.
-Allowing a tracker to create new tracks fairly freely, and then telling good from bad by looking at the future in this way is a traditional, and highly useful, trick in the radar tracking community (e.g. see the comprehensive book by Blackman and Popoli [39]).
-The background subtraction scheme is fairly elaborate, using a range of thresholds to obtain a good blob (Figure 1.1).
+Allowing a tracker to create new tracks fairly freely, and then telling good from bad by looking at the future in this way is a traditional, and highly useful, trick in the radar tracking community (e.g. see the comprehensive book by Blackman and Popoli [34]).
+The background subtraction scheme is fairly elaborate, using a range of thresholds to obtain a good blob (figure 1.1).
 The resulting blobs are sufficiently good that the contour can be parsed to yield a decomposition into body segments.
-The method then segments the contours using convexity criteria, and tags the segments using: distance to the head - which is at the top of the contour; distance to the feet - which are at the bottom of the contour; and distance to the median - which is reasonably stable.
-All this works because, for most configurations of the body, one will encounter body segments in the same order as one walks around the contour (Figure 1.2).
-Shadows are a perennial nuisance for background subtraction, but this can be dealt with using a stereoscopic reconstruction, as Haritaoglu et al. show ([147]; see also [178]).
+They segment the contours using convexity criteria, then tag the segments using: distance to the head - which is at the top of the contour; distance to the feet - which are at the bottom of the contour; and distance to the median - which is reasonably stable.
+All this works because, for most configurations of the body, one will encounter body segments in the same order as one walks around the contour (figure ??).
+Shadows are a perennial nuisance for background subtraction, but this can be dealt with using a stereoscopic reconstruction, as Haritaoglu et al. show ([147]; see also [179]).